touhidurrr/mirrorTouhidurrr/README.md

 ## Note
 This project is a submission for the dev summer challenge of Cloudflare.
 So, pull requests will not be accepted until the event finishes.
 You may still pr, I might see them later.

 *Dev Summer Challenge has ended!
-So, accepting pr's now!*
+So, accepting pr's now!
+Also I got one of the swag boxes they were offering for the event!!*